screeps/docs/api/source/StructureTerminal.md

 ERR_NOT_OWNER | You are not the owner of this structure.
 ERR_NOT_ENOUGH_RESOURCES | The structure does not have the required amount of resources.
 ERR_INVALID_ARGS | The arguments provided are incorrect.
+ERR_TIRED | The terminal is still cooling down.
 {% endapi_return_codes %}